SAVI - Volunteer / Intern Service

 For non-Indians, long term commitments, from 6 to 12 months, are possible on admission (submitting your profile); Savi will assist you for the visa formalities.

 Shorter commitments as volunteers are no longer possible for foreigners, due to immigration restrictions.

-All applicants, regardless the intended length of stay, are welcome to contact Savi for information on any related issue.
+All applicants, regardless of their intended length of stay, are welcome to contact Savi for information on any related issue.